ogrosko/content-element-registry/readme.md

 }
 ```

 After clearing typo3 caches you should now see new content element in wizard
 ![](./Resources/Public/Images/NewContentElement1.png)

-As you can see there is either title nor description of the content element.
+As you can see, there is either title nor description of the content element.
 These are automatically fetched and translated from locallang file inside of your extension:
 `EXT:your_extension/Resources/Private/Language/locallang_db.xlf`.
 You can now define your CE title and description as follows:
 ```xml
 <trans-unit id="tt_content.yourextension_yournewcontentelement.title">